DIPlib/diplib/pydip/test/basics.md

     >>> a[0]
     Traceback (most recent call last):
         ...
-    RuntimeError: Image is not forged
+    staging.diplib.PyDIP_bin.ParameterError: Image is not forged

 Indexing an image at a single coordinate returns a ``Pixel``.
 As scalar images are treated as single-element tensors, this is a list.